Elevating the industry by strengthening those who lead it.

-This is an event authentic to CPG — our challenges, our opportunities, our future.
+An event authentic to CPG — our challenges, our opportunities, our future.

-Through inspiring and insightful content, we elevate the industry by strengthening those who lead it.
+In two packed days, we elevate the industry by strengthening those who lead it.

 For the Future of Packaging, Impatience is a Virtue